cronvel/smart-preprocessor/README.md

 We defined aliases for the *loglevel* switch.
 If this switch value is one of *error, warning, verbose* or *trace*, it will be replaced respectively by 0, 1, 2 or 3.
 Then we have a conditional syntax, comparing against *warning*... *warning* is replaced by *1* beforehand.
-Therefore, if the *loglevel* switch is *warning*, *verbose*, *trace* or any number greater than or equals to 3, the code will be uncommented.
+Therefore, if the *loglevel* switch is *warning*, *verbose*, *trace* or any number greater than or equal to 3, the code will be uncommented.

 Benefits of aliases:

-* it can be thought as defining a constant
+* it can be thought as a constant
-* it can be thought as defining an enum
+* it can be thought as an enum
-* it can be used to perform *greater than* or *lesser than* comparison with strings
+* it can be used to perform *greater than* or *lesser than* comparisons between strings